TheoNorris/UK-Stand-Up/README.md

  ### Features left to implement

 In the future I would like to use an API that also uses back-end development such as Spotify.
-This way I could also implement some form. of music player.
+This way I could also implement some form of music player.
 I could also implement a top tracks playlist for the artists.
 I would also like to implement a section for tour dates.
 I looked at two seperate API's for this.
 You had to apply for keys which I am still waiting for.
 I also looked at the Ticket Master API but the artists were not well known enough to have their tour dates on this API.

 ## technologies used